-The ductile iron sole will be of course be scratched by dirt and stones hidden in the wood, but who cares?
+The ductile iron sole of the LN product will be of course be scratched by dirt and stones hidden in the wood, but who cares?
 Better a steel scrub plane than the white oak of my Japanese planes.
 I consider Lie-Nielson 40 1/2 to be an essential plane in my toolchest.

 Also, I use my block planes for finish carpentry and installations which involves working around hidden finish nails, little pieces of steel that damage wooden bodies and hard blades, but which a steel block plane shrugs off.

 I own several block planes, being fond of experimenting with tools, but have found the Lie-Nielson No. 60-1/2 rabbet block plane with nicker to be the one most useful for me.

 Another Bailey-pattern steel-bodied plane I consider to be excellent is the jointer plane.
 When a young man I owned an old Stanley No.7 jointer plane I bought at a flea market, but it fell from the back of my 1966 VW van many moons ago and suffered the fate common to most old cast-iron planes, breaking both the body and my heart in half.
 I bought the Lie-Nielson version many years later and have been pleased with it’s performance (my expectations were never very high).